clugg/sm-json/README.md

 * SourceMod 1.10 or later

 ## Installation

+### Using as a Git Submodule

+If you use git while developing plugins, it is recommended to install this library as a [git submodule](https://git-scm.com/docs/git-submodule).
+This makes it easy to lock to a specific major version or update as desired.

+1. Run `git submodule add https://github.com/clugg/sm-json dependencies/sm-json` in your repository.

+2. To lock to a specific branch, run `git submodule set-branch -b YOUR_BRANCH dependencies/sm-json` (e.g. `git submodule set-branch -b v3.x dependencies/sm-json`).
+To undo this/reset to the default branch, run `git submodule set-branch -d dependencies/sm-json`.
+In both cases an update needs to be run afterwards (see step 4).

+3. Whenever building plugins with `spcomp`, reference the library's include path using `-idependencies/sm-json/addons/sourcemod/scripting` (this path may differ depending on which directory `spcomp` is run from).

+4. To pull the latest from your selected branch, run `git submodule update --remote dependencies/sm-json`.

+To uninstall the library, run `git rm dependencies/sm-json`.

+### Manually
 Download the source code for the [latest release](https://github.com/clugg/sm-json/releases/latest) and move all files and directories from the [`addons/sourcemod/scripting/include`](addons/sourcemod/scripting/include) directory to your existing `addons/sourcemod/scripting/include` directory.

 ## API Reference